Puppy Socialisation Classes

 May I also suggest you visit my Web site under "Puppy’s" There are lots of interesting articles I have personally written for various magazines and newspapers.

-Plus lots peer recognised advice, and up to the minute behavioural science, and helpful hints for you and the new addition to your family
+Plus lots of peer recognised up to the minute behavioural science, advice, and helpful hints for you and the new addition to your family

 You may also wish to consider a “Puppy Assessment”.
 This is a full personality test at your own home.